What's new in Redis Enterprise Software 5.x?

 - This module turns RS into a supercharged distributed in-memory full-text indexing and search beast.

 In addition, Redis Enterprise Software provides the ability to load and use custom modules from redismodules.com or of your own creation.

-Deploying and running your Redis Enterprise Software cluster on Docker containers is now officially supported in production systems and available to pull from Docker hub.
-With the official image, you can easily and quickly deploy several containers to start running a scalable and highly available cluster Redis Enterprise Software is famous for.
+Deploying and running your Redis Enterprise Software cluster on Docker containers is supported in development systems and available to pull from Docker hub.
+With the official image, you can easily and quickly test several containers to build the scalable and highly available cluster Redis Enterprise Software is famous for.

 For more information go to quick start with Redis Enterprise Software on Docker.